RgbTrouw/Compass/README.md

 A simple compass application for Android.
 The model has multiple indicators: a centre, middle and an external one.

-As is the case with compasses, they would come useful with a map.
+As is the case with a compass, this would come useful with a map.
 A mind map, along with psychological triggers could be the subject in this case.